subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure: Example sample path in the state space while running the Metropolis algorithm

-The above figure shown an example os a sample path through the state space when the algorithm is initialized at a state which is away from the equilibrium given the temperature.
+The above figure shown an example of a sample path through the state space when the algorithm is initialized at a state which is away from the equilibrium given the temperature.
 Assuming that the model is at temperature $T_1<T_c$, while the initial state belongs to the phase $m=0$.
 The algorithm wanders randomly in the $m=0$ state space initially, and ultimately approaches the lilac ring which corresponds to equilibrium states for T=T_1$, and once it is there is continues to wander around within the ring such that various other states occur according to the Boltzmann distribution.

 ## The Landau Theory for Phase Transitions